-Generation tXt will focus on educating 8th and 9th grade students.
-These teens are excited about driving; by educating them before they get behind the wheel of a car, they may be less likely to text while driving.
+Generation tXt will focus on educating 9th - 12th grade students.
+These teens are excited about driving; by educating them before they get behind the wheel of a car, and during their first years of driving, they may be less likely to text while driving.

 Educational forums will be held in demographically diverse urban settings, incorporating an appealing video, and driving simulators that will allow teens to try driving while texting.

 The educational curriculum will be conducted in school settings, driver’s education schools, and community/faith based centers.